carbon-language/carbon-lang/docs/design/pattern-matching.md

 function / constructor for initialization, we should be able to use the same initialization syntax.
-The tuple with named components used to initialize will become the arguments to the factory function, which the factory function will declare as keyword arguments in order to match.
+The tuple with named components used to initialize will become the arguments to the factory function, which the factory function will declare as keyword parameters in order to match.
 See ["Carbon struct types"](https://github.com/josh11b/carbon-lang/blob/structs/docs/design/structs.md).

 **Proposal:** Furthermore, I believe we should use keywords in overload